 1. Identification as an ACEND-Accredited Degree Program in Nutrition and Dietetics: An ACEND-accredited degree program in nutrition and dietetics may use the ACEND Logo in printed and electronic formats.
 Such use must always be in close conjunction with a prescribed statement identifying the name of institution's nutrition and dietetics program and its accreditation status.
-The prescribed statements, as specified below from Section 2.5 of the Policy and Procedure Manual, should be prominently disclosed by the dietetics program in its promotional and descriptive materials, such as its catalog or bulletin.
-The use of the term ACEND® shall display the appropriate registration designation, i.e., ®.

-a.
-Accreditation.
-References to a program that is accredited should state only the following:
+The prescribed b.
+Pre-accreditation (Candidate Status).
+References to a program that has been granted candidate status should display the following accreditation statement: